OsiriX-Foundation/karnak-documentation/docs/deidentification/externalid_provider.md

 3. The classname should be `ExternalIDProviderImpl`.

-4. The `ExternalIDProviderImpl` must be implement `ExternalIDProvider` interface like a following line.
+4. The `ExternalIDProviderImpl` must be implemented `ExternalIDProvider` interface like a following line.

    ```java
    public class ExternalIDProviderImpl implements ExternalIDProvider{